 - tea and coffee making facilities

-What you will not be able to keep on the ward:
+What you cannot keep on the ward

-- alcohol and illicit substances are not allowed on Trust premises.
+- alcohol and illicit substances are not allowed

 Any suspicious activities will be reported to the police.
 If you see anyone acting suspiciously or discover any items you think may be drug related on the premises – please tell a member of staff.